-- Friday fish fry dinners & soup suppers are common at \Rightarrow parishes.
+Friday fish fry dinners & soup suppers are common at parishes.
 If you can't make it, have a family event at home!
-This family had soup every night one Lent as their fast. - Live in solidarity with the poor on select days: ration your water (timed showers, washing dishes/clothes by hand, a gallon jug for drinking/teeth-brushing, etc.), eat only rice and beans, turn down the heat in your house a couple degrees, etc. Explain: the purpose is to help us feel with meatless soup recipes. needy people.
-When it's uncomfortable, offer up that
+This family had soup every night one Lent as their fast.

+Live in solidarity with the poor on select days: ration your water (timed showers, washing dishes/clothes by hand, a gallon jug for drinking/teeth-brushing, etc.), eat only rice and beans, turn down the heat in your house a couple degrees, etc. Explain: the purpose is to help us feel with needy people.
+When it's uncomfortable, offer up that hardship to Jesus as a prayer for those who always live that way.
+Money saved from these exercises can be given to charity.
+Be creative and add elements of fun.
+Afterwards, discuss your experience.
+Resources from CRS help make the needs of others real.